Mountain Gorilla Habitat. 4 places you’ll see gorillas in Africa

 Mountain gorillas cannot survive in the captivity of a zoo.
 The gorillas in zoos are the western lowland gorillas.
 Why one subspecies would survive and another can not is hard to say.
 This is why all the mountain gorillas live in the Wild and nowhere else.

-The world’s last remaining mountain gorillas live in three countries and span four national parks Bwindi Impenetrable National Park, Mgahinga Gorilla National Park, Volcanoes National Park, and Virunga National Park.
-These are the only places where you may see mountain gorillas in their natural habitat.
+The world’s last remaining mountain gorillas live in three countries and span four national parks of Bwindi Impenetrable National Park, Mgahinga Gorilla National Park, Volcanoes National Park, and Virunga National Park.
+The parks are found in Uganda, Rwanda and D.R.Congo respectively.

 1. Mountain Gorillas in Uganda